gridpocket/c3isp/README.md

 Two type of responses can be sent :

 - '200' : The email has been converted
-- '404' : The email doesnt exist in the Email directory
+- '404' : The email doesnt exist in the Resources directory